 But still, I made my choice.
 Because I knew my values and priorities, I just had to accept what I might forego.

-The day poignantly turned into dusk, but the colours had gotten brighter.
+The day poignantly turned into dusk, and the colors had gotten brighter.
 The remaining light fused with the warmth of the breeze brushing my skin.
 I dropped my camera, left it dangling from my neck, to better bask in the moment, held tighter using both hands on the net where I sat.
 I felt my heart throbbing… and it was not about studies.

 Our sailboat was carried along by currents of the wind.